gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 ```

 So if you have three groups (the smallest number where we have to worry about more than one pair), there are three unique pairs to
 compare.
-For six groups, like in the guinea pig study, we have to consider 15 tests to compare all the unique pairs of groups and with seven groups, there are 21 tests.
+For six groups, like in the Guinea Pig study, we have to consider 15 tests to compare all the unique pairs of groups and with seven groups, there are 21 tests.
 Once there are more than two groups to compare, it seems like we
 should be worried about inflated family-wise error rates.
 Fortunately, the
 Tukey's HSD method controls the family-wise error rate at your specified level
 (say 0.05) across any number of pair-wise comparisons.
 This means that the